 Net financing costs are incurred principally on long-term debt, defined benefit pension plan liabilities and revolving credit facilities.
-As at January 31, 2021, the Company's long-term debt of \$2,409.7 million was mainly comprised of two tranches of the Term Facility, which bear interest at LIBOR plus 2.00% for Term Loan B-1 and LIBOR plus 5.00% for Term Loan B-2.
+As at January 31, 2022, the Company's long-term debt of \$2,040.5 million was mainly comprised of the Term Facility, which bear interest at LIBOR plus 2.00%.
 The Company entered into interest rate cap contracts, which limit its exposure to interest rate increase.